ChrisH2727/Milestone-3/README.md

 5. As a user, I want to search for different sources with different characteristics that I will need for my research work in the future and view the results.

-6. As a user, I want to view all the sources that I have loaned so that I can determine which ones I need to return.
+6. As a user, I want to view all the sources that I have on loan so that I can determine which ones I need to return.

 7. As an user, I want the present activity of the source to be calculated and displayed so that I can confirm that it will be suitable for my work.

 8. As a user, I want to create a request for a sources of the required type from the inventory of available sources and have my request approved.
-Note, that it is assumed that accademic staff will know the characteristics of the source that they are searching for.
+Note, that it is assumed that academic staff will know the characteristics of the source that they are searching for.

 9. As a user I want to delete my request prior to its approval if I change my mind regarding the type of source.

 **Admin user goals:**

-1. As an admin user I want a simple to setup procedure to permit others users to access the application.
+1. As an admin user I want a simple to setup procedure to permit other users to access the application.

-2. As an admin user, I want to approve user each registration request so that I can ensure that the correct Health and Safety briefing has been given.
+2. As an admin user, I want to approve each user registration request so that I can ensure that the correct Health and Safety briefing has been given.

 3. As an admin user, I want to view the registration status of all users.